itskingori/itskingori.github.io/_posts/articles/2014/2014-07-14-life-in-24-hour-chunks.md

 > > not a formal scheme, simply a habit as easy or as hard to adopt as any other
 > > habit, good or bad ...
 The way of life that I preach is a habit to be
 > > acquired gradually by long and steady repetition: It is the practice of
-> > living for the day only, and for the day’s work; Life in day-tight
+> > living for the day only, and for the day's work; Life in day-tight
 > > compartments.